TheArturthur/CoppermindScraper/Cosmere/Vorin.md

 Vorinism appears to teach about a bipartite soul which passes into either the Tranquline Halls or Damnation after death, guided by a mythical horn.
 It is made up of the mind and spirit.
 The soul is seen as the essence of a person or thing.
 Everything has a soul, even inanimate objects.
 It is believed that the soul can be corrupted by evil thoughts and deeds, and thus ardents exist to save and guide them, to protect people from Damnation.
 The soul is the animating force of the body, and when severed by a Shardblade, one loses the ability to move their body past the point of severance.
 If certain points of the soul are severed, such as the neck, the body dies and the soul is released.
 However, they believe that Shardblades do not truly destroy the soul, even when it severs it, and thus those killed by Shardblades can still pass into the afterlife.
 The soul is apparently split into mind and spirit.
 The spirit is said to be made up of divine essence, and to rejoin this pool upon death; while mind goes to be judged by the Almighty, to pass into the Tranquiline Halls or Damnation.
 Their individual properties, or the manner in which these aspects interact, is not currently known.
 Though they are known to be able to exist separately from one another.
 The soul is what is believed to be what one improves and transforms through virtuous actions, and through following their Glory and Calling.
+It is also where mankind's dual-nature resides, allowing them to commit both good and evil actions, shaping their self through those actions.
 When a prayer is burned, it is believed its soul is taken to the Almighty for him to hear and respond to.
 Vorinism teaches of something called the Soul's March, though little is known about what this describes.